Billionaire

-A billionaire is a person with a net worth of at least one billion (1,000,000,000, i.e., a thousand million) units of a given currency, usually of a major currency such as the United States dollar, euro, or pound sterling.
-The American business magazine Forbes produces a global list of known U.S. dollar billionaires every year and updates an Internet version of this list in real-time.
-The American oil magnate John D. Rockefeller became the world's first confirmed U.S. dollar billionaire in 1916.
+A billionaire is a person whose net worth is at least one billion units of a given currency, typically USD.
+It is a sub-category of the concept of the ultra high-net-worth individual.
+The American business magazine Forbes produces a global list of known U.S. dollar billionaires every year and updates an internet version of this list in real time.
+The American oil magnate John D. Rockefeller became the world's first confirmed billionaire in 1916.